IHS-Gdansk/aws-serverless-workshops/WebApplication/9_CleanUp/README.md

 1. Choose **Yes, Delete** when prompted to confirm.
 1. If you launched any CloudFormation templates to complete a module, repeat steps 3-5 for any log groups which begin with `/aws/lambda/wildrydes-webapp`.

-### 8. Cloud9 Cleanup
+### 6. Cloud9

+DO NOT REMOVE Cloud9 Development environment created for the exercise.
+The environment will be useful for Lab 2 of AWS Serverless Immersion Day.

-Delete the Cloud9 Development environment created today.
+You can delete the Cloud9 Development environment after completing Lab 2.

-**:white_check_mark: Step-by-step directions**

-1. Launch the [Cloud9 console page][cloud9-console].
-1. Select the environment you launched today.
-1. From the top navigation, select **Delete**
-1. Complete the application deletion process.

 [amplify-console-console]: https://console.aws.amazon.com/amplify/home
 [amplify-console]: https://aws.amazon.com/amplify/console/